MasaAsami/shap-no-use-for-causal/README.md

-# The Limitations of Post-hoc Causal Interpretations
+# The Limitations of Post-Hoc Causal Interpretations

 This repository contains the experimental code for the paper: **"The Limitations of Post-hoc Causal Interpretations"**.
 The code demonstrates various methodologies, challenges, and case studies discussed in the paper, particularly focusing on Shapley-based methods in sociological research.